gngdb/pytorch-minimize/README.md

 the gradient with respect to the parameters would be to monkey patch `inputs` into the model and then calculate the loss.
 I wrote a [generic recursive monkey patch][monkey] that operates on a deepcopy of the original `model`.
-This involves copying everything in the model so it's probably not very fast.
+This involves copying everything in the model so it's not very efficient.

 The function passed to `scipy.optimize.minimize` as `hess` does the
 following: